 - 4.1 The Corporate Plan and associated performance framework are fundamental to articulating what the council is aiming to achieve and how.
 It is best practice to report on the performance of the council.
-It shows effective levels of governance and transparency and showcases strong performance as well as an acknowledgement of where we need to improve. - 4.2 With increasing pressure on council budgets, it is vital that the council is clear about the way the services will be prioritised and delivered.
-This report outlines what the council will focus its attention on in 2016/17 and confirms the governance and monitoring mechanisms which will be in place to ensure that priorities are delivered.
+It shows effective levels of governance and transparency and showcases strong performance as well as an acknowledgement of where we need to improve. - 4.2 One of the challenges for all services during 2016/17 and beyond will be how to deliver council services within the available budget.
+This report outlines what the council will focus on in the year ahead and confirms the governance and monitoring mechanisms which will be in place to ensure that priorities are delivered.